menu

 Also of interest is that Winter Park has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Winter Park is a college town.
-There are a lot of students in Winter Park attending college, and as a result Winter Park provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Winter Park is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Winter Park enrolled in college, Winter Park has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Winter Park, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.